Verracciii/Morsey/README.md

 - **Ultrasonic Sensor** - Detects obstacles and avoids them.
 - **Two Large Motors** - Controls robot movement.

+## Packages
+main - contains main files to run the robot.
+'Morsey' is the main java driver class that should be compiled. behaviors - contains the robots behaviors. hardware - contains classes dealing with the sensors and motors of the robot. logging - package containing the Logger. morse - package containing classes dealing with touch and colour morse input.

 ## Features
 - Reads Morse code from paper.
 - Avoids obstacles using an ultrasonic sensor and waypoints.